B-Con/dotfiles/README.md

 B-Con's dotfiles
 ===
 These are my notable and sharable dotfiles.
-Dotfiles are what make us awesome.
+Dotfiles are part of what makes \*nix awesome.

 Installation
 ---